-The majority of this secured funding is in the form of FLS and TFS drawings with the Bank of England.
-Having unencumbered mortgage pools provides The Nottingham with access to the operations that fall within the Bank of England's Sterling Monetary Framework (e.g. ILTR); therefore these unencumbered pools are a source of liquidity.
+The majority of this secured funding is in the form of TFS drawings with the Bank of England.
+The Society repaid its FLS drawings in full during 2019.

+Having unencumbered mortgage pools also provides The Nottingham with access to the operations that fall within the Bank of England's Sterling Monetary Framework (e.g. ILTR); therefore these unencumbered pools are a source of liquidity.
 As well as providing collateral to the Bank of England, mortgage pools are also used to collateralise secured funding obtained from market counterparties.